Brenno (footballer)

-Brenno Oliveira Fraga Costa (born 1 April 1999), simply known as Brenno, is a Brazilian professional footballer who plays as a goalkeeper for Campeonato Brasileiro Série A club Fortaleza.
+Brenno Oliveira Fraga Costa (born 1 April 1999), simply known as Brenno, is a Brazilian professional footballer who plays as a goalkeeper for Campeonato Brasileiro Série B club Sport Recife.

 Club career

 A youth product of Desportivo Brasil, Brenno signed with Grêmio in 2017.
 Brenno made his professional debut with Grêmio in a 1–0 Campeonato Gaúcho win over Internacional on 17 March 2019.

 On 13 August 2023, Brenno joined Bari in Italy on loan with an option to buy.

 International career

 On 17 June 2021, Brenno was named in the Brazil squad for the 2020 Summer Olympics.